startverywell/change-timezone/README.md

 ## Extending

-In order to add additional formats to convert, the following files need to be updated:
+In order to add additional formats to convert, the following files need to be updated under `src/conversion`:

-1. `src/conversion/config/index.ts` here you can change the default time zone of the page
+1. `/config/index.ts` here you can change the default time zone of the page
-2. `src/conversion/config/regex.ts` here you will add any formats as regular expressions that will be converted.
+2. `/config/regex.ts` here you will add any formats as regular expressions that will be converted.
 Exporting them via the `regexsToReplace` array.
-3. `src/conversion/toUnixTime.ts` here you will create your function to convert the date time format returning a unix time.
+3. `/toUnixTime.ts` here you will create your function to convert the date time format returning a unix time.
 Then adding to the `toUnixFuncs` array.

-**Note:** `src/conversion/momentInterface.ts` is a simple interface to the moment library which can be used and updated for step 3
+**Note:** `/momentInterface.ts` is a simple interface to the moment library which can be used and updated for step 3

 ---